IyedNasra/mrz-detector/README.md

 # Introduction
-    In progress..
+    <p>In progress..
-    So far the script is able to input passport images and read the machine readable zones from it and output them in a list what's remaining is to fill the form with the data from the list and improve the interface
+    So far the script is able to input passport images and read the machine readable zones from it and output them in a list what's remaining is to fill the form with the data from the list and improve the interface</p>
 # Building

 # Installation